I want to know more about the CivicAction Leadership Foundation

-CivicMatch sessions will occur quarterly, with different CivicMatch hosts announced during each series of sessions.
-Each quarter, ~15 established leaders will host sessions and spaces will be available for ~60 rising leaders (3-4 rising leaders per session).
+CivicMatch rounds occur quarterly, with different CivicMatch Hosts announced each round.
+Each quarter, approximately 15 established leaders will host discussions and spaces will be available for approximately 60 rising leaders (3-4 rising leaders per discussion).

 When and where can I sign-up for a CivicMatch discussion?